mertbagt/XP_Gained/README.md

 [MUSHclient homepage](http://www.gammon.com.au/mushclient/mushclient.htm)

-Sec 3
+Sec 3 install
-install

-Sec 4
+sec 4 Prompts

 prompt disc

-Sec 5
-alias commands
+## Alias Commands

+xpstart - Starts a one hour timer.
+This also resets the aggregated xp totals from any prior uses of the timer and begins collecting a new aggregation.

+xpstop - Halts the timer.

-Sec 6
+Sec 6 todos:
-todos:

    add help aliases